DardanIseni/JobSearchUI/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Running end-to-end tests with Cypress

-First Run your project with `npm start/ng serve` than open new terminal and type `npm cypress open` to execute the end-to-end tests .